Is there such thing as talent?

 The problem is, it's absolutely impossible to know what "talent" might actually be.
 Maybe in fifty years we can strap babies to MRI's and then follow the ones with the big linguistic centers or something.
 But right now there is absolutely no way to differentiate it from that which can be taught and learned.

 Is it a family that instilled the value of books?
-Is it parents who used big words when you were growing up so that you not only were precocious, but you actually knew what that meant?
-Is it the teacher who read your story aloud to the class in first grade and made you want to feel that feeling again and again like your first hit of crack cocaine?
+Is it parents who used big words when you were growing up so that you not only were precocious, but you actually knew what precocious meant?
+Is it the teacher who read your story aloud to the class in first grade and made you want to feel that feeling again and again like your first hit of nicotine?
 Is it the subtle words of encouragement from a mentor to never give up that was the closest thing to a father figure you had?
 Is it learning the power of the written word as a formative experience by watching an intercepted note make Lisa Kulber cry for lunch?
 Because if it's those things, there's no real reason you can't start at twenty, or thirty, or sixty.

 Or is it all just a genetic advantage in the linguistic centers of the brain, and some amino acid cocktail that adds up to writer juju?
 Where do the advantages that are truly innate separate from someone who works hard.